TOMWANGZZ1236/facerecognitionbrain/README.md

 </p>

 ## Introduction
 The Smart Attendance Application helps professors efficiently track class attendance through a user-friendly online platform.
-Using cutting-edge machine learning model, the app analyzes images of the classroom to determine how many of the students are present, simplifying the attendance tracking process.
+Using cutting-edge machine learning model, the app analyzes images of the classroom to determine how many of the students are present, simplifying the attendance tracking/taking process.

 ## Tech Stack
 - **Frontend**: Developed using TailwindCSS, React, and Redux for a responsive and interactive user interface.